Fort Lauderdale Tourist Injury Lawyer

 This is often a central issue in Florida tourism injury cases.
 The hotels, the charter bus companies, the theme parks – they all know it’s expensive for people to come back to Florida to resolve a case.
 That’s why sometimes, the farther away a person lives, the lower the settlement offer defendant will extend.

 The answer is that yes, you will probably need to come back to Florida at least twice.
-Your attorney can handle many of the hearings and procedural issues of litigation without you present.
+A tourist injury lawyer at our Fort Lauderdale firm can handle many of the hearings and procedural issues of litigation without you present.
 However, you will likely need to return to provide sworn testimony and also to attend mediation and, if it gets to that point, trial.

 That said, you should know that many personal injury claims can be resolved without the need to even file a lawsuit.
 Our office has handled claims for tourists from all over the globe.
 We obtain fair settlements despite the distance of our clients because the insurance companies know they have a dedicated representative here in South Florida willing to fight for them.Other Challenges